 Programs & Services

-The Division of Behavioral Health Services (DBHS) provides an integrated system of public mental health care and alcohol, tobacco and other drug prevention and treatment services to Arkansas residents.
-The Division of Behavioral Health Services provides the majority of direct mental health services throughout the State by contracting with 13 community mental health centers (CMHCs) and 3 specialty clinics.
-DBHS staff are available for consultation and education regarding behavioral health issues.
+The Division of Aging, Adult & Behavioral Health Services (DAABHS) provides an integrated system of public mental health care and alcohol, tobacco and other drug prevention and treatment services to Arkansas residents.
+The Division of Aging, Adult & Behavioral Health Services provides the majority of direct mental health services throughout the State by contracting with 13 community mental health centers (CMHCs) and 3 specialty clinics.
+DAABHS staff are available for consultation and education regarding behavioral health issues.

 Each CMHC is required to provide a full array of traditional and specialized, outpatient services with a defined geographical area called a catchment area.
 These services include: diagnostic evaluation, treatment planning, individual therapy, group therapy, medication management, case management, crisis services, vocational, housing and educational support, transportation, and rehabilitative and day treatment services.